 Last updated 04/02/2019.

 Welcome!
-My name is Alex Johnson and I created Medmunch.
+My name is Alex Johnson, born in Cardiff, UK and I created Medmunch.

 We help make the Mediterranean diet practical for everyday life for people.